 Authority and Reporting Relationship

-The Chair of the Advisory Committee will be nominated for a term of three years and will report directly to the Provincial Secretary.
+The Chair of the Advisory Committee will be nominated for a term of three years and will report directly to the Legislative Secretary.
 Members will be appointed for a term period of three years.

 With the administrative support of the Francophone Affairs Branch, the Chair will ensure that minutes for each meeting are produced in both official languages and that these as well as recommendations made by the committee are communicated to the minister within 14 workings days of a meeting.